Columbia Undergraduate Learning Seminar in Theoretical Computer Science

 The seminar is currently run by Ekene Ezeunala.
 If you have any questions or would like to join the seminar's Slack channel, please email him here.

-This Summer semester, we will be holding two groups: one on convex optimisation and maximum flows, the other on algorithmic game theory.
-Each group is run by an undergraduate student organizer along with a graduate student mentor.
+This fall semester, we will be holding groups on additive combinatorics and TCS, on decentralized finance and game theory, and on a broad view of the basic toolkit of the TCS researcher.
+Each group is run by an undergraduate student organizer and advised by a graduate student mentor.
 The groups meet roughly weekly and should be approachable for students of all ranges of prior exposure to TCS.

 Please see the descriptions and tables below for a summary and the list of talks for each of the groups.